California Southern Law School

 California Southern Law School (CSLS) was a private part-time evening law school in Riverside, California.
 It admitted its last entering class in Fall 2016 and closed after the Spring 2020 semester.
-It is registered with the California State Bar Committee of Bar Examiners (CBE), but is not accredited by the CBE or approved by the American Bar Association.
+It is registered with the California State Bar Committee of Bar Examiners (CBE), but is not approved by the CBE or accredited by the American Bar Association.
 As a registered law school, CSLS graduates may take the California Bar Examination and upon passing the Bar, they are authorized to practice law in California.

 History

 California Southern Law School was founded in 1971 as Citrus Belt Law School by California Superior Court Judge Elwood M. Rich to serve students in the Inland Empire of Southern California.
 It took its original name from the Citrus Belt League of the Inland Empire, but changed the name in 1990 to California Southern Law School.

 California State Bar CBE registration

 California Southern Law School is registered with the Committee of Bar Examiners of The State Bar of California (CBE), which authorizes CSLS to operate and to grant the Juris Doctor (J.D.) law degree.
-CSLS is not approved by the American Bar Association or accredited by the CBE.
+CSLS is not accredited by the American Bar Association or approved by the CBE.
 As a registered "unaccredited" law school, CSLS students must take and pass the First-Year Law Students' Examination (commonly referred to as the "Baby Bar") administered by the CBE.
 Upon successful passing of the "Baby Bar" those students may continue with their law studies to obtain their J.D. degree.